 - The wipers and washers are tested for proper operation.

 A Low Coolant warning light on your dash will not prevent you from driving the car, but you’ll overheat the engine if you don’t heed its warning.
 If the level sensor is not working properly, it should be diagnosed by one of our expert mechanics.

 What common symptoms indicate you may need to replace the Low Water Sensor?

 - Low Coolant warning light activates on the dash, despite a full and functioning system

 How important is this service?

 Preventing your engine from overheating is critical.
-The right amount of coolant circulating through the engine and the radiator will prevent overheating, but if the coolant level sensor is malfunctioning, you will not know if there is enough coolant present.
+The right amount of coolant circulating through the engine and the radiator will prevent overheating.
+Still, if the coolant level sensor is malfunctioning, you will not know if enough coolant is present.
 We recommend having the sensor diagnosed by our expert mechanics immediately.